Spuds/tFPDF/README.md

 **This repository is an unoffical version of tFDPF, official tFPDF releases are available at: http://fpdf.org/en/script/script92.php**

-_The changea in this version are an attempt to incorporate FPDF changes back to tFPDF, current as of 1.82.
+_The changes in this version merge the current FPDF version (as of 1.82) back in to tFPDF.
 It also adds OopenSans fonts to the unifont directory_

 tFPDF accepts UTF-8 encoded text.
 It embeds font subsets allowing small PDF files.